-To receive hospice care, two physicians must agree that a patient has a six-month prognosis if the disease runs its normal course.
-The patient must also no longer be seeking aggressive curative treatment.
+To receive hospice care, two physicians must agree that an individual has a six-month prognosis if the disease runs its normal course.
+The individual must also no longer be seeking aggressive curative treatment.
 With hospice, care shifts from cure to comfort, focusing on pain and symptom management and quality of life.

 Hospice is not only for the elderly—we care for people of all ages who are nearing the end of life, including children.

-When considering if a patient meets the medical guidelines for hospice services, ask yourself: Would I be surprised if a particular individual lived longer than six months?
+When considering if someone meets the medical guidelines for hospice services, ask yourself: Would I be surprised if a particular individual lived longer than six months?